AdamWhittingham/clingfilm/README.md

 ToDo
 ----
-1. Allow sending data in messages instead of relying on store/retreive
-2. Add an example implementation to the documentation
-3. Add an more in-depth example implementation to the documentation
+1. Add an example implementation to the documentation